Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    SSM server requires HDFS superuser privilege to access some Namenode APIs.
 So please make sure the account you used to start SSM has the privilege.

-   The start process also requires that the user account used to start the SSM server is able to ssh to localhost without password.
+   It is required that the OS user is able to ssh to localhost without password for starting Smart Server.

    `./bin/start-ssm.sh`